jsdclxvi/Reforestation/README.md

-## When is a door not a door?
-When it's ajar.
+## A weasel walks into a bar.
+The bartender says, "Wow, I've never served a weasel before.
+What can I get for you?"
+## "Pop," goes the weasel.